Dems still looking at gains in Washington Legislature

 In the Senate, party officials were watching several races Friday, including one involving Joe Fain of Auburn, a member of Senate Republican Leadership running for re-election under the cloud of a rape allegation he denies.

-Democratic challenger Mona Das extended her lead over Fain Friday to 548 votes.
+Fain conceded the race Friday evening when the latest returns showed Democratic challenger Mona Das had extended her lead to 548 votes.

 In the House, party officials were paying close attention to seven races where Democrats were looking to gain seats and were leading in recent returns.